jocures/website/README.md

 To run the site locally, run `bundle exec jekyll serve`.

-We use Github Pull Requests to contribute.
+We use Github Pull Requests to contribute.</html>